AbdallahAndroid/fastor_app/tutorial/page/README_page.md

 ## Toolbar Custom Shape

-Create any shape of Toolbar you want in custome shape then put it at page template
+Create any shape of Toolbar you want in Custom shape then put it at page template by using parameter "toolbar"

 <img src="toolbar_fastor.png" height="300"/>